kawansoft/aceql-http/README.md

 Most AceQL configuration is carried out by defining properties in the `aceql-server.propertie` file, except the hostname and port, which are passed as start parameters.

 The file is organized into Sections.
 Only the first Section must be configured to start the AceQL Manager.
-Sections 2 to 4 allow users to secure AceQL, and are optional.
+Sections 2 to 6 allow users to secure AceQL, and are optional.
 The subsequent Sections are covered under Advanced Usage:

 1. **Tomcat JDBC Connection Pool Section**.
 2. User Authentication Section.
+3. SSL Configuration Section.
-3. SQL Firewall Managers Section.
+4. SQL Firewall Managers Section.
-4. SSL Configuration Section.
+5. SQL Firewall Triggers Configuration.
+6. Update Listeners Configuration.

 ### Tomcat JDBC Connection Pool Section